An Easy to Build Dresser Perfect for a First Project

 Cut the pieces for the drawer fronts.
 Cut the ¼” detail pieces with 45° miters at each end.
 Evenly spread glue on the back side of each piece and clamp the pieces in place until dry.

 Mark the position for the drawer pulls and drill the holes.
 Shim the drawer front in the opening – there will be a 1/8” gap around all sides – then drive screws through the holes for the drawer pulls into the drawer box.
 Open the drawer, and secure the drawer front using countersunk 1-1/4” screws from the inside.
 Remove the screws from the holes for the drawer pull then finish drilling the holes.
 Install the drawer pull.
-For an easy tutorial on installing drawer fronts, click here.
+This easy tutorial on installing drawer fronts will helps!

 Finish as desired.